phillycc/phillycc.github.io/_posts/2015-01-30-carespotter.md

 tags: []
 permalink: /carespotter/
 ---
 This project represents a website redesign for an Orlando healthcare start-up.
 As an independent consultant, I am building multiple registration screens for new caregivers, plus functionality for registered caregivers to manage their profiles.
-The redesigned website (shown below) is expected to launch March 2015.
+The redesigned website launched May 2015.

 ### Special features:
 * Responsive design